IntroToCode/Spring22_Recipes_Codemates5/breakfast/readme.md

 # Blueberry Smoothie
 This blueberry smoothie recipe is creamy, nutritious, and refreshing.
 Blend it up for a delicious healthy breakfast or snack!

 ## Servings:
 Serves 2 to 3

 ## Time to prepare:
-5 mins Total Time:  5 mins
+Prep Time: 5 mins Total Time:  5 mins

 ## Ingredients:
 1½ cups frozen blueberries,